wp-plugins/8digits/readme.txt

 == Screenshots ==

+1. Easy to set-up predefined campaings
+2. Completely customizable campaign pop-ups
+3. Performance Analytics Tracking
-1. This screen shot shows the plugin page, when you do not have defined your 8digits tracking code on your plugin.
+4. This screen shot shows the plugin page, when you do not have defined your 8digits tracking code on your plugin.
-2. This is the screen after your 8digits tracking code is stored on WordPress.
+5. This is the screen after your 8digits tracking code is stored on WordPress.
 On this page you can see links to maintain your 8digits profile.

 == Changelog ==

+= 1.0.1 =
+* Add data layer to be used in campaign actions

 = 1.0 =
 * Initial Release - Updates location to production environment